Snooze news: elephants may sleep less than any other mammal

-WASHINGTON There's an old saying that elephants never forget.
+WASHINGTON (Reuters) - There's an old saying that elephants never forget.
 You also can say they almost never sleep.

 Scientists on Wednesday said a first-of-its-kind study tracking the sleep behavior of wild elephants found the world's largest land mammal sleeps two hours per day on average, and some days not at all, and does so mostly standing up.